bolariin/discourse-response-bot/README.md

 # Discourse Response Bot
-This is a <a href="https://www.discourse.org/">Discourse</a> plugin.
+This is a [Discourse](https://www.discourse.org/) plugin.
 It works as a bot automatically replying newly created topics within a Discourse forum with a default wiki post.
 This allows users to collaborate and construct a single answer for topics created.

 ![responsebot-look](https://user-images.githubusercontent.com/24629960/29168786-77eb1d98-7d9e-11e7-8118-c9c6254217a2.png)